Allisonwonderlax13/https-github.com-obsproject-obs-studio./Quickstart-2018.md

 1. When you load OBS Studio for the first time you should see the Auto-Configuration Wizard.
 If you're new to OBS or just want to get started as quickly as possible, follow the steps to get the best settings for your setup.
     * If you only see the main OBS Studio window, you can access the Auto-Config Wizard in the Tools menu at the top.
+    * This wizard will automatically select your best settings - streaming or recording, resolution, bitrate, encoder, streaming provider and more.
+You can always modify the settings manually later.

 2. By default, OBS Studio should capture your Desktop Audio and your default Microphone.
 If it doesn't, click on File -> Settings -> Audio and select them manually.
     * If you're on macOS, [you'll need this app](https://obsproject.com/forum/resources/os-x-capture-audio-with-ishowu-audio-capture.505/) to capture desktop audio

 3. Next, you'll see that the preview is a black screen.
 To get started capturing any kind of video, you need to add a Source.
 At the bottom of the window is a box called 'Sources'.
 Click on the + and pick the source you want.
 For most people, this is most likely 'Game Capture'.
     * Sources and Scenes are the bread and butter of OBS Studio, and can be super powerful.
-[Click here to read more about them.](https://obsproject.com/wiki/OBS-Studio-Overview#scenes-and-sources).
+[Click here to read more about them](https://obsproject.com/wiki/OBS-Studio-Overview#scenes-and-sources).
     * OBS Studio isn't just designed to capture your screen, which is why you're provided with so many options and why there isn't a default.

 4. Now just hit Start Recording or Start Streaming.
 That's all there is to it!

-5. If you want to read more about the power of OBS Studio, jump into the Overview wiki.
+5. If you want to read more about the power of OBS Studio, jump into the [Overview wiki](OBS-Studio-Overview).

 ## FAQ